-- A. Self-Regulatory Organization's Statement of the Purpose of, and Statutory

-Basis for, the Proposed Rule Change
+A. Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change

-- 1. Purpose
+1. Purpose

 The FINRA/NYSE TRF, which is operated by NYSE Market (DE), Inc. ("NYSE Market (DE)"), is one of four FINRA facilities that FINRA members can use to report over-the-counter ("OTC") trades in NMS stocks.
 While members are required to report all OTC trades in NMS stocks to FINRA, they may choose which FINRA Facility (or Facilities) to use to satisfy their trade reporting obligations.

-The four FINRA facilities are the FINRA/NYSE TRF, two FINRA/Nasdaq Trade Reporting Facilities (together, the "FINRA/Nasdaq TRF"), and the Alternative Display Facility ("ADF" and together, the "FINRA Facilities").
+As discussed below, NYSE Market (DE) proposes to modify the trade reporting fees applicable to FINRA members that use the FINRA/NYSE TRF ("FINRA/NYSE TRF Participants" or "Participants").
+Currently, the monthly fee for use of the FINRA/NYSE TRF is calculated using a tiered fee structure based on the reporting member's OTC trading activity.
+NYSE Market (DE) proposes to: